 I haven't always been comfortable with foie gras, though I've spent a good chunk of my life working with it.
 At first, the discomfort was with the taste.
 I tried it first as a teenager in the form of a cold terrine that tasted mostly of cat food to me.
-Then again, I also hated mayonnaise, brussels sprouts, and fish at the time, so my young opinion could hardly be trusted.
+Then again, I also hated mayonnaise, Brussels sprouts, and fish at the time, so my young opinion could hardly be trusted.
 Later on, as my culinary career expanded, I learned to love it.

 I learned to appreciate how it spreads like the world's most decadent and flavorful butter when served cold as a torchon.
-I learned to appreciate how when it's served hot, it's crisp, sweet, and savory, and melts in your mouth like no other food in the world.
+I learned to appreciate how, when it's served hot, it's crisp, sweet, and savory, and melts in your mouth like no other food in the world.
 And then I learned how it's produced.
-How in order to get the liver to expand to a good 600% of its natural size, the ducks must be force-fed in a practice known as gavage, wherein a long metal tube (like the one on the right) is forcibly inserted into the duck's mouth up to three times a day and a large amount of food is crammed into its gullet until the liver becomes so large that it takes up the vast majority of the bird's body cavity.
+How, in order to get the liver to expand to a good 600% of its natural size, the ducks must be force-fed in a practice known as gavage, wherein a long metal tube (like the one on the left) is forcibly inserted into the duck's mouth up to three times a day and a large amount of food is crammed into its gullet, until the liver becomes so large that it takes up the vast majority of the bird's body cavity.

 My immediate reaction was a slight gag, followed by revulsion, as I imagined the discomfort of having a tube shoved down my own throat.
-It's a fair and common reaction, though as I later learned, not the correct one.
+It's a fair and common reaction, though, as I later learned, not the correct one.
 But we'll get to that.

 A Case of Ethics

-So the real question is: is the production of foie gras torturous under even the best of conditions?
+So the real question is: Is the production of foie gras torturous under even the best of conditions?

 On the Farm

-Owner Herman Lee, who immigrated from Hong Kong in 1973 to attend the Fashion Institute of Technology before going on to start Bella Poultry, one of the most well-respected chicken operations in the Northeast, began raising Moulard ducks for foie gras in 2000, after spending several years studying the industry both at home and abroad.
+Owner Herman Lee—who immigrated from Hong Kong in 1973 to attend the Fashion Institute of Technology before going on to start Bella Poultry, one of the most well-respected chicken operations in the Northeast—began raising Moulard ducks for foie gras in 2000, after spending several years studying the industry both at home and abroad.

 Indeed, if you've never seen a whole lobe of foie gras before, the size of it can be a bit shocking.
 Weighing in at around a pound, each liver is roughly the size of a small football.
 That's close to 10% of the duck's total body weight, and it takes up the vast majority of the lower half of its body.
 The livers are passed to a woman who sorts them into two different grades, depending on the amount of bruises and blemishes they have.
 Large, clean livers get the "A" designation, while the rest are sorted into "B" and "Petite" trays.